Auxilor/auxilor.github.io/docs/home.md

 All plugins are available on [Spigot](https://www.spigotmc.org/resources/authors/auxilor.507394/) and [Polymart](https://polymart.org/user/auxilor.1107), and you can buy plugins at a 25% discount in a bundle, too - [click here to get them!](https://polymart.org/bundle/eco-pack.110)

 :::infoImportant
 The contents of this documentation is for the latest versions of eco and all plugins.
-If you're using an older version, some features may not be available.
+If you're using an older version, some features or options may not be available or supported.
 :::